scout-gis/lidar/README.md

 Pdal is the only package necessary for this ingestion process.
 It is highly recommended that you set up an anaconda or miniconda environment specifically to house the PDAL package, as it has lots of dependencies and doesn't play nicely with others.
 See more information at https://pdal.io/en/2.8.2/ .
 As listed on PDALs homepage (listed above), create a new environment and run `conda install -c conda-forge pdal python-pdal gdal` to install PDAL.

- - IF you are needing access to the GIS-Automation VM PostgreSQL Database for lidar storage, please reachout to Josh with Neighborhood IT, Abby Hildebrandt, or Jacob Paul.
+ - If you are needing access to the GIS-Automation VM PostgreSQL Database for lidar storage, please reachout to Josh with Neighborhood IT, Abby Hildebrandt, or Jacob Paul.

-Contents of This Repository:
+## Contents of This Repository:

 1. pipeline_template.json
     This pipeline contains the pg_pointcloud specific instructions for importing the data into postgres.
 For more information about exactly how to format this pipeline, see https://pgpointcloud.github.io/pointcloud/quickstart.html#running-a-pipeline .
 This pipeline is referenced in the loopthru.py execution script referenced below.